vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 end
 ```

-Great.
+Great!
 All we need to do now is run the following in `rails console` to update the counters:

 ```ruby
 Beer.find_each { |beer| Beer.reset_counters(beer.id, :reviews)}